chriss1525/alx-system_engineering-devops/0x02-shell_redirections/README.md

 4-lastlines- displays the first 10 lines of /etc/passwd
 5-firstlines- Displays the first 10 lines of a /etc/passwd
-6-third_line- Displays the third line in a file
+6-third_line- Displays the third line in a file 7-file- Creates a file with Best School in the file